What Is A Medical Power Of Attorney And When Do I Need One?

 When Do You Need a Medical POA?

 A medical power of attorney is often associated with decisions made after a catastrophic accident or a life-changing health event, such as a heart attack or stroke.
-Yes, a medical POA goes into effect if you have a stroke or heart attack and are unable to communicate.
 It could also come into force if you are in a coma, sedated, or intubated.
+Even routine events, such as childbirth, planned surgery, or medical tests may result in a situation where you cannot make decisions.

 A medical POA can also cover conditions like Alzheimer's disease or dementia.
-The principal could still be fully conscious of these diseases, but they cannot make rational, informed decisions.
+The principal could still be fully conscious while suffering from one of these conditions, but because they cannot make rational, informed decisions, they need their Agent’s help.

 Finally, your agent could be called upon to make decisions when you are under anesthesia during surgery.
 It can be a good idea to create a medical POA before surgery, even if you are undergoing a routine procedure.

-What Decisions Does a Medical POA Attorney-in-Fact Make?
+What Decisions Does the agent under a Medical POA Make?

 Your chosen agent may have questions about the type of decisions they could have to make: